 - It’s only a short walk from Whitby, the Yorkshire town where Whitby Sands is located.
 Whitby Sands is ideal for those who enjoy sandy beaches, since it has colourful beach huts and plenty of room to create sandcastles.

 - When visiting the south coast, stop at Durdle Door – one of the best days out in Dorset.
 Approximately 10,000 years ago, water on the Jurassic Coast began to construct one of the most amazing formations in England.
-Durdle Door is now one of the most well-known archways in England.
+Durdle Door is now one of the most well-known archways in the country.

-8. Free castles in England
+8. Check out the free castles in England

 For a free day out in England that takes you on a journey through the ages, you can’t go wrong by visiting some of England’s best castles.

 You might have to pay to explore the interiors of the best-preserved and private castles, but many of these historic structures can be admired from outside for free.
 There are also plenty of ruins scattered throughout the English landscape that don’t cost a dime to visit.

 As mentioned above – Bamburgh Beach offers sprawling views of Bamburgh Castle, which sits on a rocky plateau off the coast of Northumberland.